Droggelbecher/vim-pythonblocks/README.md

  * Edit your code in actual NeoVIM with everything about it that you like
  * Smooth & easy transition from "trying stuff out" to a proper python application
  * Interactively run individuall cells/blocks of code or any visual selection
- * Keep state in the interpreter (allowing you to call functions defined in previous blocks etc...), until you decide to restart the python subprocess
- * Receive stdout, stderr and expression values in nvim as highlighted comments
+ * Receive stdout, stderr and expression values in nvim as specially highlighted comments
  * All generated output can be distinguished from normal commants and is tidied up on cell re-execution or explicit command
+ * Execution python is independent from Neovim python (currently is expected to be a python3 though).
+ * Support for magic commands (you can supply your own python functions that interpret cell contents)

+## Design decisions

  * No additional dependencies apart from neovim, python and pynvim
  * Pythonblocks will not mess with your keybindings as its hard to predict what would or wouldnt cause conflicts with something else.
    See above for keybinding suggestions